-GPT Group employees and workers should carefully consider their actions and ensure that they are not behaving in ways that may be considered as victimisation by their colleagues.
+GPT workers should carefully consider their actions and ensure that they are not behaving in ways that may be considered as victimisation by their colleagues.
 If a person raises a complaint directly with you about your behaviour, you should appreciate that they are letting you know that they find your behaviour unacceptable.
 They are giving you an opportunity to change your behaviour, and possibly prevent a formal complaint from being made against you.
 If someone does raise a complaint with you about your behaviour, you should consider monitoring and changing your behaviour, and you must not victimise the person making the complaint.

-The GPT Group does not permit retaliation against a person just because they propose to, have, or are believed to have made a complaint of unacceptable behaviour under this policy, equal opportunity legislation or occupational health and safety or industrial legislation.
-The GPT Group also does not permit retaliation against a bystander who intervenes to assist someone who may have been subjected to unacceptable behaviour.
+GPT does not permit retaliation against a person just because they propose to, have, or are believed to have made a complaint of unacceptable behaviour under this policy, equal opportunity legislation or occupational health and safety or industrial legislation.
+GPT also does not permit retaliation against a bystander who intervenes to assist someone who may have been subjected to unacceptable behaviour.

-4.2.5 Bullying
+4.2.6 Bullying

-Workplace bullying is repeated, unreasonable behaviour directed towards an employee, potential employee, student (Intern), volunteer, contractor or other external party that creates a risk to their health and safety.
+Workplace bullying is repeated, unreasonable behaviour directed towards a worker that creates a risk to their health and safety (see definition of 'worker' in section 3).